 What to do before cooking this dish?

 Before you start making this recipe, it is important to marinate the chicken first.
-I combine the bay leaves, minced garlic, crushed peppercorn, soy sauce, vinegar and meat in a large bowl, and keep it in a fridge.
+I mixed together the soy sauce, vinegar, brown sugar and the chicken in a large bowl, and keep it in a fridge.

 Although not recommended, I suggest you leave it marinated for 6 hours since it will help absorb the flavor of your chicken.
 But, if you are in a hurry, 1 hour is more than enough to make your delicious chicken adobo.